-Sales data obtained from HVAC equipment distributors illustrates the market from the first quarter of 1999 through the last quarter of 2001.
-Distributors provided RER with data in many different formats with varying levels of detail.
+Sales data obtained from HVAC equipment distributors illustrates the market from the first quarter of 1999 through the last quarter of 2002.
+Distributors provided Itron with data in many different formats with varying levels of detail.
 Some provided quarterly summary reports of sales segmented by predetermined efficiency ranges.
 Others provided detailed quarterly sales reports that included manufacturer model number, quantity, and date sold.

-After converting all data files into a common format, RER linked efficiency parameters to each observation in the database.
+After converting all data files into a common format, Itron linked efficiency parameters to each observation in the database.
 Two different methods were used to link the appropriate efficiencies to the sales data provided.
-In cases where the distributor provided the manufacturer's model number, RER merged AFUE and SEER information through a matching process with the California Energy Commission's appliance efficiency database.
+In cases where the distributor provided the manufacturer's model number, Itron merged AFUE and SEER information through a matching process with the California Energy Commission's appliance efficiency database.
 When the team could not match efficiency parameters electronically to the provided model number, further investigation took place through the manufacturers' websites and/or by contacting the manufacturer directly.
-The second method was used when distributors provided more general sales data already grouped by type and efficiency level.
-For these cases, RER developed a table to attach the correct efficiencies to these units for analysis.
+The second method used occurred when distributors provided more generalized sales data, which was already grouped by type and efficiency level.
+For these cases, the project team used a table to attach the appropriate efficiencies to these units for analysis.